robbert-vdh/yabridge/README.md

 of the AUR packages or a distro package then you also won't have to worry about any of this.

 Yabridge needs to know where it can find `yabridge-host.exe`.
-By default yabridge will search your through search path as well as in `~/.local/share/yabridge` if that exists.
+By default, yabridge will search your through search path as well as in `~/.local/share/yabridge` if that exists.
 When loading yabridge from a non-standard location, such as when building from source, you may have to modify